-Goals of this project include improving alluvial fan function and wet meadow/wetland health, mitigating fire impacts, stabilizing the degrading channel, improving water quality, and re-establishing and protecting riparian vegetation.
-Phase 1 - Structure installation, 2020 Working alongside an excavator to install sod/rock and sod/wood structures to slow erosion within Redondo creek, to elevate the incised … Continue reading Redondo Meadow
+Valles Caldera National Preserve, NM Goals of this project include improving alluvial fan function and wet meadow/wetland health, mitigating fire impacts, stabilizing the degrading channel, improving water quality, and re-establishing and protecting riparian vegetation.
+Funding for this work was provided by The Nature Conservancy and the New Mexico Department of Game and Fish, and was … Continue reading Redondo Meadow

 2020 Construction of Beaver Dam Analogs (BDAs) and Post Assisted Log Structures (PALS) along the Rio Chamita within the Sargent Wildlife Area.

 Santa Fe National Forest, NM In 2020, we expanded upon previous restoration efforts along San Antonio Creek in the Santa Fe National Forest between the Valles Caldera boundary and San Antonio hot springs.
 We installed 9 BDAs and 17 log baffles within the stream channel, and protected a 10 acre swath of riparian meadow from … Continue reading San Antonio Creek

 Our most current project will show up here soon.
 Check back!

 2020 Rio Grande Restoration Crew clearing the non-native trees from the State Lands adjacent to the Valle de Oro NWR.